5 Crohn’s Disease Self-Care Strategies

 Quality sleep is particularly important for those with chronic conditions as it helps the mind and body recover.
 Research suggests that developing good sleep habits and managing sleep problems can help to improve many chronic physical and mental health conditions.
 Experts recommended that adults sleep between 7 – 9 hours a night, while younger ages need more.

-Tips and Tricks to Living with Crohn’s disease to get 7-9 hours of sleep each night:
+Tips and Tricks to Living with Crohn’s Disease to get 7-9 hours of sleep each night:

 • Avoid caffeine for 8 hours prior to bedtime.
 Caffeine is a stimulant that can keep you awake, and the effects of caffeine can take six to eight hours to wear off.